CrunchyData/postgres-operator/hugo/content/Configuration/configuration.md

 /health
 ```

-If the health route has its authentication disabled, the existing readiness
+The `/healthz` route is used by kubernetes probes and has its authentication
-and liveness probes for the apiserver container could be enhanced by
-configuring them with HTTP-based checks against the health route.
+disabed without requiring NOAUTH_ROUTES.

 ## Security